Writing a Book Will Transform Your Life.

 Writing a book will transform your life.
 I guarantee it.
 But the process can be intimidating even if you’re already a published author.

-So if you’re feeling a bit hesitant to begin writing that book in you and you don’t know why, don’t be too hard on yourself.
+So if you’re feeling a bit hesitant to begin writing that book in you and you don’t know why, or if you just don’t know how to write a book, don’t be too hard on yourself.

 Panic Is Step One